carwow/engineering_principles/readme.md

 __Do *big* things in small steps__

   * Breaking down big features in small steps doesn’t mean we work only on small incremental improvement.
 A longer term vision or objective help us achieve great things without sacrificing short term value.
-  * Feature-specific toggles are a good way to release early and often.
+  * Example: Feature-specific toggles are a good way to release early and often.
 By coupling each well-defined feature with its own toggle, we can better control when and where to activate it.
+We currently use [LaunchDarkly](https://launchdarkly.com) to manage feature flags.

 __Strive for fast feedback loops__